Fassinger's model of gay and lesbian identity development

 Fassinger's model of gay and lesbian identity development is an attempt to model gay and lesbian identity development, taking into account cultural and contextual influences.
-First presented by Ruth E. Fassinger in 1996 as a model of lesbian identity development, it was validated for men the following year.
+First presented by Ruth Fassinger in 1996 as a model of lesbian identity development, it was validated for men the following year.

 Research

-In 1991, Susan R. McCarn, a colleague of Fassinger's, studied identity development among a group of thirty-eight lesbians diversifying in age, education, race, ethnicity, and occupation.
+In 1991, Susan R. McCarn, a colleague of Ruth Fassinger, studied identity development among a group of thirty-eight lesbians diversifying in age, education, race, ethnicity, and occupation.
 The analysis of the results of this study lead to the establishment of two processes and four phases, in 1996.
 In 1997, Fassinger and Brett A. Miller explored a similarly diverse group of gay men, validating the theory for men.

 Theory

 Fassinger proposed two processes of identity development: Individual sexual identity relating to one's internal awareness and acceptance of self, and group membership identity relating to one's role in the gay/lesbian community.

 Both processes consist of four sequential phases, in which an individual can reside in a different phase for each process: